nikopetr/Simplified-client-server-Mail-System/README.txt

-Distributed client-based e-mail system using Sockets, Input / Output streams and Threads in the language Java programming.
+Distributed client-based e-mail system using Sockets, Input / Output streams and Threads in Java.

 Program Classes: